 Paediatric Intensive Care is also an important part of other specialist paediatric services and has a number of significant interdependencies.

-James Fraser, South
+- James Fraser, Affiliate Member

 A key part of the CRG’s work is the delivery of the ‘products’ of commissioning.
 These are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis.